Message from the Chair

 The strategic period is also critical as Kenya is undergoing major transitions from a centralized system of governance to a devolved system that promises services closer to the people.
 This has inevitably affected existing institutions and legislation with many undergoing phase out while others have been established.
 This ultimately has an effect on the access to justice.
 Amid these major shifts, the voice of the citizen and civil society must be amplified if the participation envisaged in the constitution is anything to go by.
 Major challenges persist such as unsustained civil education, attempts to stifle civil society voices, dwindling funding, etc. amid the chaos re opportunities for a stronger Kenya and citizenry, these include wide avenues to make and influence change.

 The development of this Strategic Plan has therefore taken into account the Constitutional dispensation, the devolved system of governance, and government strategy plans including regional issues that impact access to justice.
-The plan is aligned to the United Nations Millennium Development Goals on poverty eradication and human development, Kenya’s development agenda, Vision 2030, the Post 2015 development agenda among others.
+The plan is aligned to the United Nations Sustainable Development Goals (SDGs) specifically SDG16.3 to promote the rule of law at national and international levels, and ensure equal access to justice for all.